bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 Note, the second to last cookie setting will clear your session cookies upon browser exit.
-Session cookies can be used to track and de-anonymize users, by clearing them you increase your privacy at the expense of more frequest re-login into web services.
+Session cookies can be used to track and de-anonymize users, by clearing them you increase your privacy at the expense of more frequent re-login into web services.
 This latter negative is not that onerous with browser cached user credentials.